Skip to main content

 • What is the current Seattle, WA ADU permit timeline?

 Median Seattle ADU permit issuance from clean submittal is 8–16 weeks in 2026.
-That breaks down as: intake + completeness check (5–10 business days), first review cycle (4–7 weeks across building, planning, side-sewer, addressing, drainage as applicable), corrections back to us (1–2 weeks), second review (2–4 weeks), then issuance.
-Pre-application meetings shave one full cycle on average.
-The fastest Seattle ADU we have closed in 2025 was 6.5 weeks on a catalog plan with a pre-app; the slowest was 22 weeks because of a side-sewer easement title issue — not a planning issue.
+Breakdown: intake + completeness check (5–10 business days), first review cycle (4–7 weeks across building, planning, side-sewer, addressing, drainage as applicable), corrections back to us (1–2 weeks), second review (2–4 weeks), then issuance.
+Pre-application meetings shave one full cycle.
+Fastest Seattle ADU we closed in 2025 was 6.5 weeks on a catalog plan with a pre-app; slowest was 22 weeks because of a side-sewer easement title issue.

 • What reviews are required for an ADU in Seattle?

 Standard Seattle ADU review touches building, planning (zoning, lot coverage, setbacks), addressing, side-sewer (or septic where applicable), water availability, drainage review (if impervious exceeds threshold), and energy review (IECC R406 worksheet).
 Critical-areas review triggers if your lot is mapped for steep slope, wetland, riparian, or landslide hazard.
-SEPA review is rare for a single ADU but possible if other land-use actions are pending on the same parcel.
-Each review runs in parallel, not sequentially, which is why pre-app meetings matter.
+SEPA review is rare for a single ADU but possible if other land-use actions are pending.
+Each review runs in parallel.

 • What gets Seattle ADU permits rejected on first review?

-Top six Seattle reviewer redlines we see: (1) IECC R406 envelope worksheet missing or calculations not matching plan assemblies; (2) side-sewer not shown on site plan with slope and invert; (3) lot coverage math omits roof overhangs (count to drip line in Seattle); (4) Fire separation between primary and ADU walls insufficient when separation < 5 ft; (5) glazing U-factor or SHGC on schedule doesn't match window NFRC labels; (6) drainage report missing when impervious increase is over the threshold.
-We catch all six in our QA before submittal.
+Top six Seattle reviewer redlines: (1) IECC R406 envelope worksheet missing or calcs not matching plan assemblies; (2) side-sewer not shown on site plan with slope and invert; (3) lot coverage math omits roof overhangs (count to drip line in Seattle); (4) fire separation between primary and ADU walls insufficient when separation < 5 ft; (5) glazing U-factor or SHGC on schedule doesn't match window NFRC labels; (6) drainage report missing when impervious exceeds threshold.
+We catch all six in QA before submittal.

 • Can I expedite the Seattle ADU permit?